Eleanor (1894 ship)

+Eleanor was the largest yacht ever built in the United States when she was launched in 1894.
+The people who owned, chartered, and sailed aboard her during her career as a yacht were among the richest and most powerful in the United States.

 The ship was leased to the United States Navy during World War I. She was commissioned as the U.S.S Harvard.
 She was sent to the coast of France where she patrolled the approaches to ports receiving troops and supplies from America.
 While she saw no combat, she did rescue dozens of men from ships sunk by U-boats, and supervised German compliance with the naval terms of the surrender after the armistice.

 After the war she was converted into a passenger ship and sailed among the Greek islands.
 Just after the start of the German invasion of Greece in April 1941 she was sunk by the Luftwaffe at Itea, Greece.

 Construction and characteristics

 Eleanor was commissioned by Willam A. Slater of Norwich, Connecticut, scion of a wealthy textile manufacturing family.
 She was designed by naval architect Charles Ridgley Hanscom.

 Eleanor was ordered on 29 July 1893, and her keel was laid on 5 October 1893.
 She was built by Bath Iron Works and launched in the Kennebec River on 7 May 1894.
 The ship was christened by Eleanor Slater, William Slater's 9-year old daughter, and the ship's namesake.
 Eleanor was delivered on 6 October 1894.
 The contract with Bath Iron Works for the ship was reported to be for $300,000, with the cost of art and other fittings running as much as another $150,000.
 She was the largest American-built yacht at the time of her launch.

 Eleanor's hull and deckhouse was built of steel plates, riveted together.
 She was 240 ft long overall, and 220 ft long between perpendiculars.
 Her beam was 32 ft, her depth of hold was 17.5 ft, and her draft was 14 feet, 2 inches.
 Her gross register tonnage was 803.81 and her net register tonnage was 401.91.
 She displaced 1,136 tons.
 Here hull was built with eighteen watertight compartments.